 Will kinesiology tape stay on during a sweaty 5K?

 Quality tape will.
-The keys are clean, oil-free skin before application, rounded tape corners that resist peeling, and pressing the tape to activate the adhesive.
-TapeGeeks tape is designed to hold through sweat and a full race.
-Apply it 30–60 minutes before you start so the adhesive sets.
+The keys are clean, oil-free skin, rounded corners that resist peeling, firm pressure to activate the adhesive, and applying it 30 to 60 minutes before you start.
+TapeGeeks kinesiology tape is built to hold through sweat and a full race.
+Avoid sunscreen or lotion on the taped area, since both stop the adhesive from gripping.

 Does kinesiology tape prevent running injuries?

 Not on its own.
-Tape can add support and body awareness to an area that's been bothering you, but it doesn't replace the real injury-prevention work: sensible mileage progression, fresh shoes, strength, and rest.
-Track your training load and shoe mileage to catch the patterns that actually cause most running injuries.
+Tape can add support and body awareness to an area that's bothering you, but it doesn't replace the real injury-prevention work: progressing mileage gradually, running in fresh shoes, building strength, and resting.
+Tracking your training load and shoe mileage catches the patterns that cause most running injuries long before tape would ever be needed.

 The Bottom Line